Body Mapping workshop: communicating the stories within our bodies

 What is more painful: embarrassment or bruises?
 This hands-on practical session will guide you on an exploratory journey into the diverse experiences of pain and healing through producing your own body map.

 Body Mapping is a creative process allowing you to explore and artistically communicate the stories you live within your body.
-Using paint, pens, collage, and more, you will create a life-sized abstraction that visually represents your body's story; when it has empowered you, pained you, held you back, or pushed you forward.
+Using paint, pens, collage, and more, you will create a life-sized abstraction that visually represents your body's story through times of empowerment, healing and pain.

 It is a fun, reflexive, qualitative research technique; perfect for getting your creative juices flowing!